rupadarshiray/rupadarshiray.github.io/content/academia/inculcation.md

 - **calculus:** [[shifrin-multivariable-mathematics]] - a 2 semester course/book that covers linear algebra and (nice) multivariable calculus
 - **analysis:** [[inculcation-analysis-finite-vector-spaces|Inculcation: Analysis in finite-dimensional vector spaces]], and more in [[inculcation#Linear constructions|Linear constructions]]

-All these translates to the following from [[inculcation-math-pedias#Napkin]]

-- Chapters 26-30 - Calculus 101
-- Chapters 42-45 - Total derivatives and differential forms
-- Chapters 2, 6-8 - Topology

 ## mechanics